Trade guide

 Job Security:

 Maintenance is essential in every industry — equipment always needs servicing and repair.
-The increasing complexity of modern systems and aging infrastructure ensure strong demand for skilled maintenance engineers.
+The increasing complexity of modern systems and ageing infrastructure ensure strong demand for skilled maintenance engineers.

 The UK has over 100,000 maintenance engineers across all sectors, with consistent recruitment needs due to retirements and industry growth.